zackhanni/soundslikesoma/_services/podcast-recording-studios.md

     </div>
     <div class="col-12 col-md-12">
       <h2>Podcast Recording With Musicians</h2>
-      <p>We also invite live musicians and other creatives who want a place to play their music for a live broadcasted audience.
+      <p>We also invite live musicians and other creatives who want a place to play their music for a live, broadcasted audience.
 For your performance, we always have instruments available to rent should you need them.
 Utilize our podcast studio equipment for a great sounding vocal recording ready to hit the radio!</p>
     </div>
   </div>
 </div>